ni/monodrive-documentation/docs/LV_client/utilities/mono_build_name.md

 - **Name:**  Name appended to the type of sensor.
-For example if the type of sensor is Camera and ther name is "Front" the resulting name will be "Camera_Front.bin"
+For example if the type of sensor is Camera and its name is "Front", the resulting name will be "Camera_Front.bin"